 2009.
 Dovgan Nurse, L., Eastop, D. and M. Nesbitt.
 Modified leaves for garment manufacture: a 19th century Maori cloak made from the leaves of the mountain daisy Celmisia (tikumu) Dovgan Nurse Eastop Nesbitt poster_Maori cloak September 2009 Book of Abstracts, Combined (Australia and New Zealand) Conference of The Textile Institute 2009, University of Otago, New Zealand.

-Ouspensky P. 1995.
-The Fourth Way, translated by Luba Dovgan.
+1995.
+Ouspensky P. The Fourth Way, Russian translation by Luba Dovgan.
 St. Petersburg: Komplekt.

-Note: Dovgan is a Russified name of Dovhun (origin – eastern Slovakia).
+Note: Dovgan – russification of Dovhun (origin – current Slovakia).